eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 - [ ] Support migration of nested records
-- [ ] Add bad record queue for failed writes to AlloyDB.
+- [ ] Add a bad record queue for failed writes to AlloyDB.
 - [ ] Add the ability to encrypt certain columns with Cloud KMS
 - [ ] Add customizable unit tests